 5.5.1 Description

-Editor’s Note: Document the above key topics in more detail, in particular how they relate to the 5GMS Architecture and protocols.

 5.5.1.1 Overview

-Uplink media streaming functionality is currently under-specified in TS 26.512 [4].
+Uplink media streaming functionality is currently under-specified in TS 26.501 [15] and TS 26.512 [16].
 This part of the study investigates the gaps and potential solutions for completing the uplink streaming procedures, and associated protocols and APIs.

-5.5.1.2 Gap analysis between TS 26.501 and TS 26.512 (5G Media Streaming)
+5.5.1.2 Gap analysis of TS 26.501

-Editor’s Note: Consider reformulating the description in this clause more succinctly in the form of bullet points.

-The original focus of Rel-16 stage 2 and stage 3 specifications of 5G Media Streaming in 3GPP TS 26.501 [15] and TS 26.512 [16], respectively, is on the functional entities, control plane interface procedures and corresponding APIs pertaining to downlink media streaming services.
+The original focus of Rel-16 3GPP TS 26.501 [15] is on the overall system architecture, description of high-level procedures and call flows pertaining to downlink media streaming services.

 In TS 26.501, there is significant imbalance in the scope and details of the described procedures for downlink vs. uplink media streaming.
 Key issues include the following:

-- The procedures for downlink media streaming include session establishment, provisioning of various types of configuration information, metrics reporting, consumption reporting, dynamic policy and network assistance.
+1. The procedures for downlink media streaming include session establishment, provisioning of various types of configuration information, metrics reporting, consumption reporting, dynamic policy and network assistance.
 In comparison, the described procedures for uplink media streaming are limited to session management, remote control, and network assistance.
 It is unclear for uplink streaming whether and how the configurations for content preparation, content protocols discovery, dynamic policy, metrics reporting, etc., should be defined and how the associated functions will operate.

+- Absent in clause 6 are procedural description and call flow regarding QoE metrics collection and reporting in uplink media streaming as compared to the presence of such text in clause 5.5 on metrics collection and reporting in downlink media streaming.